Botanism/Botanist/CONTRIBUTING.md

 Fork the repository from the [GitHub page](https://github.com/s0lst1ce/ForeBot).
 This will make a copy of the repo on your account.

-Now you need to clone the repository, you can do it using your favourite client (e.g. GitHub Desktop, GitKraken...) or you can do it using your terminal whith this command:
+Now you need to clone the repository, you can do it using your favourite client (e.g. GitHub Desktop, GitKraken...) or you can do it using your terminal with this command:

 `git clone https://github.com/s0lst1ce/ForeBot.git`